khushal2911/crypto-linguist-ama-bot/README.md

 ### Interface

-We use Flask for serving the application as an API.
+We use Flask for serving the application as an API on port 5000.

 Refer to the ["Using the Flask Application"](#using-the-flask-application) for examples on how to interact with the Flask application.

-The application UI is also available (with streamlit) if you run prod.yaml.
-The UI is pretty straightforward to use.
+The application is also available using Streamlit Web UI.
+Refer to the ["Using the Streamlit Application"](#using-the-streamlit-application) for examples on how to interact with the Streamlit application.

 ### Ingestion